 A Schanberg Prize entry is made through the regular application process – that is, beginning with the “submit nominations” link.
 It should be placed in the “Schanberg” category, and the cover letter should be marked “Schanberg Award” at the top.

-In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and the Marian S. Heiskell Giving Fund.
+In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and The Rosaline P. Walter Foundation.
 Judges often confer a career award for a body of work.

 © 2022 Long Island University all rights reserved